On the approximation capability of GNNs in node classification/regression tasks: Main Results

 \end{Thm}

-Both the unfolding equivalence and the WL--equivalence have been defined using a recursive definition local to nodes.
-Indeed, the existence of a relationship between those equivalences appears to be a natural consequence of this fact.
+Both the unfolding equivalence and the WL--equivalence have been described using a recursive definition local to nodes.
 Figure~\ref{fig:unfolding} shows an example in which the unfolding trees and the colors of two nodes are iteratively computed: in the example, the colors of the nodes become different when also the unfolding trees become different.

+Indeed, the existence of a relationship between the equivalences appears to be a natural consequence of their definition.
+In fact, it is sometimes assumed in the literature (f.i., in~\cite{maron2018invariant}) that the two tools can be used interchangeably but, as far as we know, there is no formal demonstration of their effective equivalence.
+More precisely, in~\cite{krebs2015universal,Angluin80, dell2018lov}, it has been proved that the 1--WL test and unfolding trees produce the same profile on graph without attributes.
+Therefore, Theorem~\ref{equiv_fin} is just an extension of those results to the case of graph with attributes.
+On the other hand, Theorem~\ref{equiv_theo1}, focused on nodes, is completely novel.

 Theorems~\ref{equiv_theo1} and \ref{equiv_fin} are interesting since they formally confirm that the two equivalences are exactly interchangeable and can be used together to study GNNs.
 While the Weisfeiler--Lehman test has been often adopted to analyse the expressive power of GNNs in terms of their capability of recognizing different graphs, the unfolding equivalence and, more precisely, unfolding trees, can provide a tool to understand the information that a GNN can use at each node to implement its function.